Likelihood-free stochastic approximation EM for inference in complex models: Simulation studies

 \section{Simulation studies}

 Simulations were coded in MATLAB (except for examples using the R \texttt{pomp} package) and executed on a Intel Core i7-4790 CPU 3.60 GhZ.
 In SAEM we always set $\gamma_k=1$ for the first $K_1$ iterations and $\gamma_k=(k-K_1)^{-1}$ for $k\geq K_1$ as in \cite{lavielle2014mixed}.
 However, we found that small modifications to this setup do not affect results significantly, that is using $\gamma_k=(k-K_1)^{-\beta}$ for $k\geq K_1$ and some $\beta \in (0.5,1]$ is also valid.
 The numerical maximization of \eqref{eq:synlik-maximization} is performed using the Nelder-Mead simplex as implemented in the \textsc{Matlab} function \texttt{fminsearch}.
-We compare our results with standard algorithms for Bayesian and ``classical'' inference: for Bayesian inference we considered a particle marginal methods (PMM) (\citealp{andrieu2009pseudo}, also including a version incorporating synthetic likelihoods, \citealp{price2016bayesian}).
-For the classical approach we considered the improved iterated filtering (denoted in literature as IF2) found in \cite{ionides2015inference} and SAEM incorporating a SMC step.
-To perform a fair comparison we make use of well tested code to fit models with PMM and IF2 via the R \texttt{pomp} package \citep{king2015statistical}.
-For a comparison between IF2, PMM, standard synthetic likelihoods and beyond the reader is referred to \cite{fasiolo2016comparison}.
-IF2 and PMM as implemented in \texttt{pomp} use the bootstrap filter sequential Monte Carlo (SMC) algorithm to approximate the likelihood function.
-The reader interested in using more advanced SMC algorithms suitable for a specific problem are referred to \cite{Cappe2007} and \cite{kantas2015particle}.
-For example in section \ref{sec:theoph} we use a filter specific for SDE models proposed in \cite{golightly2011bayesian}.
+We compare our results with state-of-art algorithms for Bayesian and ``classical'' inference.
+MATLAB code is available at \url{https://github.com/umbertopicchini/SAEM-SL}.